 - when the settlor ceases to be Long-Term Resident again such that the trust fund becomes excluded property once more.

-That last point is potentially a nasty surprise for trusts and an important matter to bear in mind if a Long-Term Resident settlor may leave the UK at some point.
+That last point is potentially a nasty surprise for trusts and an important matter to bear in mind if a Long-Term Resident settlor may leave the UK.
+Double tax treaties with some countries (including, for example, the US) can mitigate the issue in some scenarios but the point will need careful analysis.

 However, such pre-existing trusts do retain some IHT advantages in that the trust fund will not be caught by the gift with reservation of benefit (“GWROB”) rules which can deem trust assets to be part of the estate of the settlor for IHT purposes in addition to being caught by the relevant property regime.
 This avoids potential double taxation.